-The computer has a wireless button and one or more wireless devices, depending on the model.
-All the wireless devices on your computer are enabled at the factory.
+The computer has a wireless button, one or more wireless devices, and one or two wireless lights, depending on the model.
+All the wireless devices on your computer are enabled at the factory, so the wireless light is on (white) when you turn on the computer.